Here are the minutes for this week:

 ANNOUNCEMENTS & OPPORTUNITIES:

-Committee on Sustainability: If you want to learn how to be involved or have questions about things like Green Fees, check out COS’s page at http://www.wm.edu/sites/sustainability/index.php or email the fabulous Sustainability Fellow Patrick Foley at firstname.lastname@example.org for more info about proposed summer projects & plastic bag recycling project & COS Grants!
+If you want to learn how to be involved or have questions, check with our Sustainability Fellow Patrick Foley at email@example.com.

 Here are our current sub-campaigns: (which have their own list-servs)

-Recycling: Meets Wednesdays 7-8 in the SEAC office; Email email@example.com to be added to the Recycling listserv!
+Recycling: Meets Wednesdays at 8 in the SEAC office; Email firstname.lastname@example.org to be added to the Recycling listserv!
 Also the free market is now open Tuesdays and Thursday 5-7.

-Gardening: Meets Sundays 3-5 in the Campus Garden behind the Caf/Commons dining hall; also meets on Thursdays at 7pm in the SEAC office.
-Email firstname.lastname@example.org to be added to the Gardening listserv!
+Gardening: Meets Tuesdays 5-6 and Sundays 3-5 in the Campus Garden behind the Caf/Commons dining hall; also meets on Thursdays at 7pm in the SEAC office.
+Email email@example.com to be added to the Gardening listserv!